visgl/luma.gl/docs/api-reference/webgl/context-state.md

 const returnValue = withParameters(gl, {
   depthTest: true
 }, () = {
-  // execute code with new settings temporarily applied program.draw(...);
+  // execute code with new parameters temporarily applied program.draw(...);
   ...
   // parameters will be restored even the function throws an exception